MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-getting-started.md

 To learn more, look for data sources in the RevoScaleR package.

-### DevelopR

-**Microsoft R Services** provides a tool for the R developer to efficiently create sets of R scripts—the R Productivity Environment (RPE).
-Working on a Windows workstation with the RPE, the R developer has a full-featured Visual Studio-like integrated development environment for R, including an indispensable visual debugger for R. The RPE has a customizable workspace, including an enhanced Script Editor, an Object Browser, a Solution Explorer, and an R Command Console.

-### DeployR
+#### DeployR

 In many enterprises, the final step is to deploy an interface to the underlying analysis to a broader audience within the organization.
-The optional DeployR package provides the tools for doing just that; it is a full-featured web services software development kit for R which allows programmers to use Java, JavaScript or .Net to integrate the R analysis output with a third party package.
-To expedite this effort, we now provide Accelerators for DeployR which are starter kits for integrating with some of our customers’ favorite tools including: Microsoft Excel, Tableau, Jaspersoft, and QlikView.
+The optional DeployR package, available for **Microsoft R Server** only, provides the tools for doing just that; it is a full-featured web services software development kit for R which allows programmers to use Java, JavaScript or .Net to integrate the R analysis output with a third party package.
+[Learn more about DeployR...](deployr-about.md)

-## Microsoft R Services Basics
+## Starting Microsoft R

-This chapter describes the essentials of using Microsoft R Services: starting Microsoft R Services, stopping Microsoft R Services, and getting help in Microsoft R Services.
-If you are new to R, the next chapter gives a quick tutorial on what you might do between starting and stopping.

-### Starting Microsoft R Services
+### Starting Microsoft R Server

-Exactly how you start Microsoft R Services depends on your operating system.

-#### Starting Microsoft R Services on Windows
+**On Windows:**

+**On Linux:**
 On Windows 7 and Windows Server 2008, you start Microsoft R Services as follows:

 - Click **Start**, point to **All Programs**, point to **Revolution R**, point to **Enterprise 7.x**, and then click **Revolution R Enterprise 7.x (64)**.